 Badge Evidence | Completed Courses (4 Hours Each)

 This course will review Title IX, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, and the Violence Against Women Act.
 In addition to the background of each topic, victim rights, support system implementation, and grievance policies will also be explored.
-The goal of this course is to help develop a better understanding of the topic and produce tangible resources to help implement plans, strategies, and ideas at your school.
-In addition to lecture videos, links to resources, and assessments, you will be able to utilize the Journal and Learning Activities.
-Take advantage of a method that works best for you.

 Outstanding teachers serve their students by guiding them through their coursework and motivating them to complete program requirements.
 Instructors at educational institutions are often faced with high stress resulting from heavy teaching loads and limited time.
 When teachers cannot manage their own time and stress, they cannot fully serve the needs of their students.
 This course will show instructors how to manage time and stress in their lives and teach some of these skills to their students.

-This course begins by identifying the two most significant issues that influence the motivation of adult students: security and autonomy.
-The course explains how increasing students' sense of security can enhance their motivation during instruction, questioning, activities, and evaluations.
-This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing and planning evaluations.
-The course concludes by comparing and contrasting extrinsic and intrinsic motivators and by suggesting a variety of "miscellaneous motivators" for instructors to consider.
+This course is intended to offer a practical explanation of how an instructor’s behaviors and choices can influence the motivation of students.
+It is not intended to be a theoretical or academic treatise about motivation.
+Module 1 offers useful tips that may help instructors to motivate students.
+Students’ security and autonomy are described as they influence motivation during instruction, questioning, activities, and evaluations.
+This is followed by a discussion of how motivation can be improved by enhancing students' sense of autonomy when making assignments, selecting instructional methods, implementing classroom procedures, and developing evaluations.
+In Module 2, intrinsic and extrinsic motivators are defined and compared.
+Finally, a variety of "miscellaneous motivators" are offered for instructors to consider.

 This course compares and contrasts four styles of classroom management.
 The course includes "virtual visits" to animated classrooms where participants observe four instructors who exhibit different management styles.
 The style that is preferred by most students is identified and described, and suggestions are offered on how instructors can modify their personal style to increase their effectiveness.
 A four-step model for developing successful classroom management strategies is presented and is followed by a discussion of a practical, behavioral approach to classroom management.
 Characteristics that foster good discipline in the educational institution and in the classroom are listed and explained, and tips are offered that can improve both institution-wide and classroom discipline.
 Finally, a number of scenarios involving common discipline problems are described.